 Introduction – Management Fee Gross-up Myth

-Terms and Terminology
+Terms & Terminology

-Management fee is a form of compensation paid to a property manager, by a building owner, for the management and operation of a property on the owner’s behalf.
+The management fee is a form of compensation paid to a property manager, by a building owner, for the management and operation of a property on the owner’s behalf.
 The management fee is typically calculated as a percentage of revenues from building rents.
-Depending on the market the fee represents, at a minimum, profit and overhead costs of the property manager.
+Depending on the market, the fee represents, at a minimum, profit and overhead costs of the property manager.
 Gross-up is a cost allocation concept applied to specific building operating costs incurred in the operation of partially occupied properties.

-Management fee gross up calculation requires the use of estimates.
-The gross up objective is to determine a “fair” value of full building costs, in a partially occupied or fully vacant building.
+Management fee gross-up calculation requires the use of estimates.
+The gross up objective is to determine a “fair” value of full building costs in a partially occupied or fully vacant building.
 As such, the gross-up approach relies on occupancy information and the identification of cost pools which change when occupancy changes.

 A management fee myth exists when one party exploits these common differences in order to overstate or understate the fee.